 Torchy in Heartbeats.
 Pittsburgh Courier, 1950-4.

-Torchy Brown returned to the Courier in 1950 and she returned in full color.
-In Heartbeats, Torchy’s left entertainment behind.
+Torchy Brown returned to the Courier in 1950 in full color.
+In Heartbeats, Torchy has left entertainment behind.
 She’s an independent, adventurous young woman with bad luck in love who becomes an environmental and anti-racist activist.
 Torchy is so high femme she can save herself when almost thrown from a ship during a storm while wearing a floral print strapless dress.
-Plus, Ormes designed paper dolls and outfits for Torchy in the feature, Torchy’s Togs.
+Ormes even designed paper dolls and outfits for Torchy in the feature, Torchy’s Togs.
 Print them out and have Torchy stand up for justice!

 Sheen C. Howard & Ronald L. Jackson, eds.
 Black Comics: The Politics of Race and Representation.
 (New York: Bloombury, 2013)